Magni0/Hangman-with-graphics/doc/README.md

 In *either* case the letter will be added to a 'tried' list to show the user what they have previously tried that letter.

-This prosses will loop through untill the user gets all of the letters correct or the man is complete (which is six incorrect letters) in which the terminal will display either 'YOU WIN !!!' or 'you lose :(' as well as the word if the user loses and a definition of the word if available (*and* if the word was succesfuly retrived by the random word API) by a GET request from this API  https://gad-proxy-prod-leap-2-1.us-east-1.elasticbeanstalk.com:443/api/v2/entries/
+This prosses will loop through untill the user gets all of the letters correct or the man is complete (which is six incorrect letters) in which the terminal will display either 'YOU WIN !!!' or 'you lose :('.
 Then the user will be asked if they wish to play again if not exits the program with the exit code 0